ManasVB/cache_simulator/README.md

-# cache_simulator
-ECE 563 Project 1: Cache and Memory Hierarchy Design Simulator
+# Multi-level Cache and Memory Hierarchy Design Simulator

-1. Type "make" to build.
-(Type "make clean" first if you already compiled and want to recompile from scratch.)
+- Simulated a multi-level cache module with various cache sizes and associativity, implementing LRU replacement and WBWA write policy.
+Modeled the cache for different memory hierarchy levels, from CPU to main memory, and integrated efficient Stream Buffer Prefetching.
+- Compared the performance, area, and energy of different memory hierarchy configurations using the simulator, with a subset of the SPEC 2006 benchmark suite and SPEC 2017 benchmark suite.

+1. Build:
+	- make all

-2. Run trace reader:
+2. Run:

    To run without throttling output:
    ./sim 32 8192 4 262144 8 3 10 ../example_trace.txt